The market

 In daylight, I see the large, soviet-sized apartment blocks where Jovica lived in Belgrade ("Beograde" to the natives), and where we are now staying.
 These, at least, are quite nicely designed and quite comfortable to the eyes.
 Nor are they as massive as the inevitable tenements on the edge of town.
 Instead, this could be a comfortable Jerusalem walk (older, pre-'67 Jerusalem, or even pre-'73 Jerusalem).

-After a couple of short blocks we cut down steps and walk past a playground and pleasantly shaded park to another playground and pleasantly shaded park through a third pleasantly shaded park surrounded in the distance by apartment buildings, and finally, after about fifteen minutes, to a lovely, rather largish, entering the marketopen-air food market.
+After a couple of short blocks we cut down steps and walk past a playground and pleasantly shaded park to another playground and pleasantly shaded park through a third pleasantly shaded park surrounded in the distance by apartment buildings, and finally, after about fifteen minutes, to a lovely, rather largish, open-air food market.
 It reminds me of Makhane Yehuda in Jerusalem, but neater, and perhaps larger.
 In the central areas are open stalls for fruits and vegetables; around the edges are the closed-in small shops and kiosks selling household goods and other small items.

-As we enter the market, there is the first evidence of what is in season as a vendor who can't afford a stall has spread a entering the marketcornucopia of amazing fruit: blueberries, cucumbers, tomators, plums, on the ground in front of us.
+As we enter the market, there is the first evidence of what is in season as a vendor who can't afford a stall has spread a cornucopia of amazing fruit: blueberries, cucumbers, tomators, plums, on the ground in front of us.
 Jovica walks around to scope out what is available, and then we begin selecting a little of this and a little of that.
 The tomatoes look good, and there are a few perfect peaches, and the grapes are great (does the farmworkers boycott apply to local Serbian grapes?).
 Plums are magnificent--Jovica notes that the smaller ones are much more delicious.
 Sellers provide small plastic bags in which to put the fruit.
 The fruit is then weighed on one-armed scales.
 A free-standing arm on the scales holds a weight, sort of like the scales that used to be common in doctor's offices or gyms in the United States before we went all digital.
 The seller moves the weight to one or two or whatever kilos, and we watch to see if the weight is about right, then a price is agreed upon if there is overage or underage, or the seller adds a few more (the seller's preferred way of accounting for non-whole numbers) and the transaction is finalized.

 We aren't done yet, though.
 Now it is time to move to the cheeses area, where, as we pass, each vendor offers a crumb of cheese or butter to taste.
 The cheeses are in large plastic tubs.
 They taste incredibly fresh and creamy.